 Travertine – Travertine is a limestone formed in hot springs.
 Water movement causes the erosion of the stone, creating numerous holes of varying sizes.
 A polished travertine will have its holes filled with a color-matched Portland cement fill.
 These fillers do not take a high polish and therefore the overall polish is blotchy.

-aesthetic application bathroom building CNC technology color construction countertop countertops design designer durable edge environment exterior facade granite hard honed kitchen kitchen countertops layout limestone marble material modern natural natural stone Ogee polished polishing porous resistant routers saw sink slab slabs slate stone surface technology tile vanity wash
+aesthetic application bathroom building CNC technology color construction countertop countertops design designer durable edge granite granite counters granite countertops hard honed kitchen kitchen counters kitchen countertops kitchen design limestone marble marble counters material modern natural natural stone Ogee polished polishing porous resistant routers saw slab slabs slate stone surface technology tile vanity wash